Trshant/stackedit/posts/2019-02-05-bloom-filter.md

 1. checking uniqueness : where the answer for the `checkIfPresent` function is expected to be false.
 2.  availability of the data: where the answer for the `checkIfPresent` function is expected to be true.

+More than that, we can see how much time and data it has saved us.

 ---
 As we are concerned with syncing data between the server and client.